 Our cybersecurity oversight includes our internal control environment, cybersecurity standards, benchmarks, and internal governance committees.
 Annually, we assess, either internally or by an independent third-party, against multiple cybersecurity maturity models.
-We also leverage other industry standards and benchmarks, such as National Institute of Standards and Technology (NIST) standards, and Cybersecurity and Infrastructure Security Agency (CISA) best practices to inform our oversight strategy.
+We also leverage other industry standards and benchmarks, such as those from the National Institute of Standards and Technology (, Department of Energy and Cybersecurity and Infrastructure Security Agency best practices to inform our oversight strategy.
 The governance committee functions to ensure adherence and accountability to these standards and deploy appropriate resources to keep pace with the shifting cybersecurity threat landscape.

 We have policies and procedures to oversee and manage the cybersecurity risks associated with both internal or external threats including the regular review of security reports, relevant cyber attestations, and other independent cyber ratings.
 These practices include technical controls and processes, as well as contractual mechanisms to mitigate risk.
-Additionally, we utilize cyber ratings, prepared by reputable external agencies which provide an independent ranking of our cybersecurity maturity and coverage, to assess our cyber proficiency on a standalone basis and comparatively against peers and other companies reviewed annually by the Board of Directors.
-We have also implemented certain third-party risk management processes to vet, select, and monitor suppliers.
+Additionally, we leverage cyber ratings, developed by reputable independent agencies, to assess our capabilities and compare to our peers.
+We have also implemented certain third-party risk management processes to assess, select, and monitor suppliers.